MehdiK/www.mehdi-khalili.com/src/documents/posts/2011-03-07-bdd-simply-with-bddify.html.md

 Bddify is a very small library that provides support for BDD test and generates a nice report.
 """
 ---
 **[Update] I have made a LOT of changes on this and have turned it into a fully-fledged BDD framework.
 So if you are here because you heard of bddify framework then this is not what the framework is.
-To see the framework please visit its [homepage on google code][1].**
+To see the framework please visit its [homepage](https://github.com/TestStack/TestStack.BDDfy).**

 In my [BDD Simply post][2] I talked about SpecFor<T>.
 SpecFor<T> is only a few lines of code and it provides an opinionated structure within which you can write BDD-like tests.
 This class also generates a half-decent report for your tests.